sake92/writing-an-interpreter/scala3/README.md

-# parsing

-Writing a parser by hand
+# Writing an interpreter by hand

+Writing an interpreter by hand.
+In scala3.